sitespeedio/sitespeed.io/docs/index.md

 ## Welcome to the wonderful world of Web Performance

-Sitespeed.io is a set of Open Source tools that helps you make your web pages faster for the user.
-[The coach]({{site.baseurl}}/documentation/coach/) gives you performance advice of what you can do better on your site.
+Sitespeed.io is a set of Open Source tools that helps make your web pages faster.
+[The coach]({{site.baseurl}}/documentation/coach/) gives you performance advice based on best practices for your site.
 [Browsertime](/documentation/browsertime/) collects metrics and HAR files from your browser.
 [PageXray]({{site.baseurl}}/documentation/pagexray/) converts a HAR file to a usable JSON structure that tells you more about your page.
-And finally [sitespeed.io]({{site.baseurl}}/documentation/sitespeed.io/) is the main tool that uses all the others and add supports for testing multiple pages and report the metrics to Graphite (and soon InfluxDB).
+And finally [sitespeed.io]({{site.baseurl}}/documentation/sitespeed.io/) is the main tool that uses all the previously mentioned tools and add supports for testing multiple pages as well as adds the ability to report the metrics to a TSDB(Currently Graphite and soon InfluxDB).

 Try out sitespeed.io by installing using [npm](https://www.npmjs.org/)/[yarn](https://yarnpkg.com/)/[Docker](https://hub.docker.com/r/sitespeedio/sitespeed.io/) ([need help?]({{site.baseurl}}/documentation/installation/)):